openebs/dynamic-localpv-provisioner/docs/tutorials/hostpath/xfs_quota/enable-xfs-quota.md

 >**Note:** You may [use a loop device with XFS filesystem](./use-xfs-fs-with-loop-device.md) for XFS Quota.
 With a loop device based setup, you don't have to have an XFS root filesystem or external disks with XFS.

 ### Install the OpenEBS Dynamic LocalPV Provisioner
-Install the OpenEBS Dynamic LocalPV Provisioner using the following given below.
+Install the OpenEBS LocalPV Hostpath Provisioner using the following given below.
 For more installation options, refer to [the quickstart guide](../../../quickstart.md).
 ```console
 kubectl apply -f https://openebs.github.io/charts/openebs-operator-lite.yaml
 ```